 - theraputty with graded amount of resistance (speak to a license occupational therapist about the amount of resistance needed for your child.
 An individual evaluation and recommendations will be needed for your child’s specific strengths/needs).
 Use these theraputty exercises for ideas to get started.

 - hole puncher exercises before a writing task

 - Write with a mechanical pencil: The lead will break if too much pressure is applied.
 Children can learn to monitor the amount of pressure used and it will provide feedback on modulation of pressure.
 A pencil with .7mm lead is better to start with for heavy writers.
 Read more about using a mechanical pencil for kids who write too dark or too light.

-- Older children can write with a liquid gel pen for fluid handwriting marks.
+- Some children will benefit from using a liquid gel pen for fluid handwriting marks.
 The gel ink will provide feedback when gobs of ink are dispensed when writing too hard.

 - Practice letter formation and pencil pressure by lacing a sheet of paper over a foam computer mouse pad.
 If pressing too hard, the pencil point will poke through the paper.

 - A vibrating pen provides sensory feedback to the fingers and hand and helps to keep children focused on the task.

 - Practice handwriting by placing a sheet of paper over a piece of sandpaper.
 The resistance of the sandpaper is great heavy work for small muscles of the hand.